wikimedia/mediawiki-vagrant/README.md

 ---

-To access a command shell on your virtual environment, run `vagrant ssh` from the root mediawiki-vagrant directory or any of its subdirectories.
+To access a command shell on your virtual environment, run `vagrant ssh` from the root MediaWiki-vagrant directory or any of its subdirectories.

 From there, run `mwrepl` to interactively evaluate PHP code in a MediaWiki context, or `mysql` to get an authenticated SQL shell on your wiki's database.